google/comprehensive-rust/src/chromium/cargo.md

 # Using cargo for tools

-Mostly, we'll be talking about using `gn` to include Rust in Chromium itself.
-But can you use `cargo` and normal Rust crates to build Rust tools and to do Rust experiments outside the main Chromium build?

-Typical Rust development requires downloading and running content from the
+As you'll see, Chromium builds don't use `cargo`.
+But typical Rust development uses `cargo` and requires downloading and running content from the
 internet:

 * The Rust toolchain (`cargo` and `rustc` at least)